MECCH: Metapath Context Convolution-based Heterogeneous Graph Neural Networks: Related Work

-Heterogeneous graph embedding aims to represent nodes in a heterogeneous graph as low-dimensional vector representations that can preserve the rich semantic information from the original graph structure and node features.
+Heterogeneous graph representation learning aims to transform nodes in a heterogeneous graph into low-dimensional vector representations that can preserve the rich semantic information from the original graph structure and node features.

-\subsubsection{Shallow Models.}
+\subsection{Shallow Models}

-Inspired by the homogeneous graph embedding model DeepWalk~\shortcite{DBLP:conf/kdd/PerozziAS14}, metapath2vec~\shortcite{DBLP:conf/kdd/DongCS17} generates random walks guided by a pre-defined metapath, which are then fed to a skip-gram model to generate node embeddings.
-HIN2vec~\shortcite{DBLP:conf/cikm/FuLL17} and HERec~\shortcite{DBLP:journals/tkde/ShiHZY19} also leverage metapaths in different ways.
-Some models capture node proximity at the neighborhood level~\shortcite{DBLP:conf/kdd/ChenYWWNL18} or at the schema level~\shortcite{DBLP:conf/ijcai/ZhaoWSLY20}.
-Some other embedding models focus on knowledge graphs, i.e., heterogeneous graphs with rich schemas~\cite{DBLP:conf/nips/BordesUGWY13,DBLP:journals/corr/YangYHGD14a,DBLP:conf/iclr/SunDNT19}.
-These shallow models do not utilize node features, resulting in a heavy loss of important information.
+Inspired by the homogeneous graph embedding model DeepWalk~\citep{DBLP:conf/kdd/PerozziAS14}, metapath2vec~\citep{DBLP:conf/kdd/DongCS17} generates random walks guided by a pre-defined metapath, which are then fed to a skip-gram model to generate node embeddings.
+HIN2vec~\citep{DBLP:conf/cikm/FuLL17} and HERec~\citep{DBLP:journals/tkde/ShiHZY19} also leverage metapaths in different ways.
+Some models capture node proximity at the neighborhood level~\citep{DBLP:conf/kdd/ChenYWWNL18} or at the schema level~\citep{DBLP:conf/ijcai/ZhaoWSLY20}.
+Some other embedding models focus on knowledge graphs, i.e., heterogeneous graphs with rich schemas~\citep{DBLP:conf/nips/BordesUGWY13,DBLP:journals/corr/YangYHGD14a,DBLP:conf/iclr/SunDNT19}. {There are also models that conduct heterogeneous graph embedding in non-Euclidean vector spaces~\citep{DBLP:conf/aaai/WangZS19a,DBLP:conf/aaai/WangGHLMV21}.} These shallow models do not utilize node features, resulting in a heavy loss of important information.
 They are also trained in an unsupervised fashion.
-Although their generated embeddings can be fed to downstream models for various tasks, there is a performance gap between them and those end-to-end task-dependent models.
+Although their generated embeddings can be fed to downstream models for various tasks, there is a performance gap between them and those end-to-end task-dependent models, i.e., GNNs.